advaymalie/GetStartGenAai/README-02-Prompt.md

-# The Art of Writing Prompts: A Simple Guide
+# Writing Prompts: A Simple Guide

 Think of a Large Language Model (LLM) like a very powerful car engine.
 The prompt is the instruction you give the driver.
 A vague instruction like "Go north" will lead to a confusing journey.
 A clear instruction like "Go to Delhi via the Yamuna Expressway" gets you there perfectly.
 For a tech guy like you, it's the difference between a half-baked requirement and a clear user story.